 The perennial vegetable perpetual spinach is actually part of the beet family but shares a similar taste to that of spinach.
 It is much easier to grow than regular spinach and it is hardier.
 It produces a new crop when you pick it Perpetual spinach is actually a biennial – the stalks of which are either white or red.
 The leaves, which can be used as a salad are dark green and large.
 Perpetual spinach tends to prefer colder weather and you’ll probably want to trim the leaves on a regular basis in order to improve the flavour.

 Growing Perennial Watercress

 Watercress became a staple source of vitamins during Roman times and it is still popular today.
 It’s an easy perennial vegetable to grow and is a good source of iron, calcium, phosphorus and vitamins A and C. It can have a somewhat spicy flavour and makes a great garnish for meals, or a side, especially with fish.
-Watercress requires heavy watering and can be susceptible to snails. > here’s a great option to get started growing watercress.
+Watercress requires heavy watering and can be susceptible to snails. > here’s a great option to get started growing watercress from Amazon.

 Unusual Perennial Vegetables to Grow

 So far the perennial vegetables that we’ve covered are pretty regular vegetables, the following vegetables that are grown as perennials are a little less common, or are used less commonly in recipes and cooking.

 Grow Sorrel as a perennial vegetable